Step-by-Step: Intermediate Approach

 Any user with the Workspace Manager role or one of the core AOR roles may create the workspace.
 The user who creates the workspace will also become the Workspace Owner.

 4. Add your team members as "Participants" so they can access the application forms

 The Workspace Owner (in our scenario, this is the user with the Workspace Manager role) should add Participants to the workspace.
 At least one Participant should have one of the core AOR roles so that the application can be submitted.

 5. Fill in all required form fields

 Applicants may choose to complete either the PDF version or the webform version of each form.
 They may also switch between form types.
 Data is synced to the workspace upon uploading the PDF forms and upon saving the webforms.
 Grants.gov recommends that the person completing each form locks access to it, so that others cannot overwrite the work.
 Want to go deeper?
 Consider reusing forms from previous workspaces or managing access to budget forms.

 6. When all forms have been completed, the Standard/Expanded AOR can be notified and the application submitted

 Workspace performs some error checks on form fields automatically.
 Other checks are run by clicking the Check Application button within the workspace.
 When the application is ready, the Workspace Owner (if he/she does not have one of the core AOR roles) has the option of clicking the Complete and Notify AOR button.
 However, at any point after all forms are in the "Passed" status, the Standard/Expanded AOR may log in and click the Sign and Submit button.

 7. Track your application and download the submitted application for your offline record-keeping

-After submitting, the user with one of the core AOR roles can track the application using the tracking number received from Grants.gov.
-The Standard/Expanded AOR may also want to download a copy of the submitted application for offline record-keeping.
+After submitting, the applicants can track the application using the tracking number received from Grants.gov.
+The Standard/Expanded AOR or Workspace Owner should also download a copy of the submitted application for offline record-keeping and verify the contents of the submission zip file.
 We recommend tracking and downloading the submitted application via the Details tab of the workspace.